-Through discussion with the Education irector of MMP about the greatest challenges and next steps in curriculum, she shared about the desire to see more culturally reflective and integrated curriculum and curriculum materials.
-This would include original songs and books that have been designed by the teachers in different partnership communitiesutilizing one of the greatest strengths of the curriculum, which is its indigenous design.
+Through discussion with the Education Director of MMP about the greatest challenges and next steps in curriculum, she shared about the desire to see more culturally reflective and integrated curriculum and curriculum materials.
+This would include integrating original songs and books that have been designed by the teachers in different partnership communities, and utilizing one of the greatest strengths of the curriculum, which is its indigenous design.
 MMP also recognizes that there is a need for a deeper integration of arts to nurture children’s creativity and imagination.
-A deep integration would move the curriculum forward in obtaining its goal of developing readiness skills for life.
+A deeper integration would move the curriculum forward in obtaining its goal of developing readiness skills for life.

 Arts as a means of education is a method growing in acclaim internationally and nationally.
 However accessibility to integrated arts education is also at a minimum especially in an urban poor context.